Nazeeh21/wave-portal-svelte/README.md

 	}
 }
 ```
-This contract will allow us to store *wave*, *reaction type*, *greeting message* and grants prizes to a random user.

 ### Interacting with the Ethereum blockchain
 We can interact with our Smart Contract from our Svelte app using the combination of our contract's [ABI](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html), `Ethers.js` library, and our *contract address*.